actyvystom/cloudinary-demo/README.md

 export default ImageUploadForm;
 ```

-## Tie all together in your HomePage component
+## Put it all together in your HomePage component

 ```js
 import Head from "next/head";